 The Idaho Foodbank is the largest distributor of free food in the entire state.
 Last year, it distributed food for nearly 16 million meals through its statewide partner network and direct-service programs for children, adults and seniors.
 In addition to providing food to more than 179,000 Idahoans every month, the foodbank promotes good nutrition and healthy living through education and collaborative programs and partnerships.

 The Salvation Army of Caldwell helps build healthy families through meaningful multi- generational programming.
-Access to nutritious food through their food pantry is a key component as well as their Baby Haven Program helping low-income parents learn effective parenting tools for their infants and toddlers, all while earning incentives to help make ends meet.
+Access to nutritious food through their food pantry, which served over 14,000 people last year, is a key component as well as their Baby Haven Program helping low-income parents learn effective parenting tools for their infants and toddlers, all while earning incentives to help make ends meet.
 Enrichment for older children is provided through music, arts and character building programs.

 For 130 years, The Salvation Army of Ada County has provided food, shelter and clothing to those in our community who are of the greatest need.
 Their unique school program provides pregnant and parenting teens with the resources they need to complete high school and go on to higher education.
 More than 39,000 people turn to the Salvation Army for help and hope throughout the year with 7,000 people receiving assistance at Christmas.